Thursday, December 18, 2014

 I ran onto this cute idea on Pinterest and immediately pinned it because it fit perfectly into my consumable and useful criteria.
 (Plus, I really love Burt's Bees lip balm).
 Her printable is sooo much cuter than mine and super inexpensive, I checked to see if her shop had a holiday version, because I wanted something Christmas-y, but to no avail, so I quickly made up my own simple holiday version based on her idea.

 We packaged them up in a little cellophane bag with a cute bow, to make them look a little more festive, but they could also be presented just as a card with the lip balm attached.
+I am including an affiliate link below to the lip balm we used.

 Please check out her cute all-occasion printable, it would be perfect to give at Christmas; during Teacher Appreciation Week; or any other time that a teacher gift is warranted.